RishiGupta12/SerialPundit/tests/ReadMe.txt

 Please suggest :

-- More test and use cases we should test against this library
+- More test and use cases we should test against this serialpundit

 - Environments and settings like virtual machine etc